Project-Agni/Detection/README.md

 <div align="center">

 # 🔥 Detection 🔥
-🧠 An UnSupervised Reinforcement Learning Pipeline for Video Frame Classification
+🧠 An Unsupervised Reinforcement Learning Pipeline for Video Frame Classification

 | **🚧 This is a Proof of Concept Project 🚧** |
 |:-------------------:|